 Temporary Residence Transition stream:

-This pathway enables employers to sponsor an employee who they have already sponsored for a 482 visa holder through the medium term stream.
+This pathway enables employers to sponsor an employee who they have already sponsored for a 482 visa holder through the medium or short term stream.

 Your sponsored employee must be under the age of 45 years at the time of application.(Some specific exceptions to this age requirement apply).

-They must also show they have been in Australia for 3 years, working for you full time in the same occupation for at least 2 of those 3 years.
+They must also show they have been in Australia for 3 years, working for their sponsoring employer , full time in the same occupation for at least 2 of those 3 years.

 Direct Entry Stream:

 Usually applicants applying for the 186 visa through the Direct Entry Stream do so from outside of Australia.
 However its still possible to apply through this stream inside of Australia if the applicant already holds a substantive visa or a related bridging visa A, B or C.

 Employers need to nominate the position for sponsorship to the Department and meet the nominating criteria listed above.

 The candidate being sponsored must under 45 years of age at the time of applying.(Some exceptions apply).